-Fastaval has a proud history of fostering creative and innovative board games.
-Magic Maze, Whirling Witchcraft, Fog of Love, 50 Clues, and Pagan: Fate of Roanoke were all originally developed for Fastaval.
-Fastaval 2023 will once again showcase the most creative and innovative board games – and we want your game to be one of them!
+Follow in the footsteps of games like Magic Maze, Whirling Witchcraft, Fog of Love, and 50 Clues - all games that had their premieres at Fastaval, Denmark's largest gaming congress.
+Fastaval 2024 will once again showcase the most creative and innovative board game designs, and we want just YOUR game to be one of them!

 Send us YOUR board game!